-Task Steps Additional Details Create a new device Click Add > Create New.
+Task Steps Additional Details Create a new device Click Add &gt; Create New.
 Select the access you want assigned to the The fields on the Recommended tab are typically sufficient to use for Default Access: Give the device the access specified by the Default Access setting.
-Read/Write: Enable read and write access. the match criteria.
-As a best practice, we recommend that Read Only: Enable read access and disable write access.
-When users restrictive the definition becomes. attempt to write to the device, they receive an error message from the operating system, or the application attempting to access the local storage device, that the action has failed.
+Read/Write: Enable read and write the match criteria.
+As a best practice, we recommend that you use the fewest number of fields needed to accurately match the device.
+The more • Read Only: Enable read access and fields you use, the more restrictive the definition becomes. disable write access.
+When users attempt to write to the device, they receive an error message from the operating system, or the application attempting to access the local storage device, that the action has failed.
 The Manufacturer and Product fields are substring match.
-For example, "San", and "SanDisk" both match all SanDisk devices while "SanDisk Disable: Disable access.
-Cruzer" and "Cruzer" match all (Optional) Add a comment to further identi the device. fy SanDisk Cruzer devices but excludes all other SanDisk devices.
+For example, "San", and "SanDisk" both match all SanDisk devices while "SanDisk • Disable: Disable access.
+Cruzer" and "Cruzer" match all (Optional) Add a comment to further identif the device.
+SanDisk Cruzer devices but excludes all other SanDisk devices.
 The Comment field is not a match field.
 It is used only in ZENworks Control Center to identify the device.
 The Serial Number, Vendor ID, and Product ID fields are exact On the Recommended tab, fill in the fields you want to use as match criteria for the device. match.
 Be aware that not all devices have unique serial numbers.
-To guarantee a unique match based on a serial On the Advanced tab, fill in the fields you want to use as match criteria for the device number, use the Vendor ID and 6.
+To guarantee a unique match based on a serial On the Advanced tab, fill in the fields you want to use as match criteria for the device. number, use the Vendor ID and 6.
 Click OK to add the device to the list.
 The Recommended fields are not case sensitive.
 The fields on the Advanced tab can be used to refine the match criteria in order to isolate very specific devices.
 Use of these fields can literally restrict a device definition so that it only matches a single device on a specific port on a specific computer.
 All of the Advanced fields are exact match.
 They are not case sensitive.